A theory for generalized morphisms and beyond: Two questions on Galois -extensions and normal subgroups of Galois -groups

 As was promised at the end of Section \ref{I Galois corr}, this section focuses on the following. \begin{problem} Let $S$ be a $T$-space and let $B\subseteq K\subseteq S$.
 If $B={{S}^{\operatorname{GGr}_{T}(S/B)}}$ and $K={{S}^{\operatorname{GGr}_{T}(S/K)}}$, then \begin{enumerate} \item when does $B={{K}^{\operatorname{GGr}_{T}(K/B)}}$? \item when do $\operatorname{GGr}_{T}(S/K)\,\triangleleft \, \operatorname{GGr}_{T}(S/B)$ and

-\end{enumerate} \end{problem} If let $B\subseteq K\subseteq S$ be fields such that $S$ is a Galois extension of $B$, then, as is well-known, $K$ is Galois over $B$ (i.e., $B={{K}^{\operatorname{Gal}(K/B)}}$) if and only if $\operatorname{Gal}(S/K)$ is normal in $\operatorname{Gal}(S/B)$.
-However, for a $T$-space, the answer to Problem \ref{6.0} seems to be not so simple.
+\end{enumerate} \end{problem} In particular, if let $B\subseteq K\subseteq S$ be fields such that $S$ is a Galois extension of $B$, then, as is well-known, $K$ is Galois over $B$ (i.e. $B={{K}^{\operatorname{Gal}(K/B)}}$) if and only if $\operatorname{Gal}(S/K)$ is normal in $\operatorname{Gal}(S/B)$ (that is, (1) is true if and only if (2) is true).
+However, for a general $T$-space, the answer to Problem \ref{6.0} seems to be not so simple.
 We can only give some sufficient conditions for the two questions in Problem \ref{6.0}.
 Nevertheless, one still can see that some, if not all, results and notions introduced in this section have analogues in well-known Galois theories.